 Thioguanine: Consider an alternative agent or reducing the dose of thioguanine by 90% and administer three times per week instead of daily.

-- Homozygous wild type (normal, high activity) – means there are two copies of the normal, functional gene.
-This results in normal high TPMT activity.
+- Normal metabolizers – means there are two copies of the normal, functional gene.
+This results in normal TPMT function.
 About 9 in 10 people have this genotype.
 No change in thiopurine dose is recommended based on this genotype.

 More information for patients...